movika/public.docs.movika.com/README.md

 To add an interactive player to your mobile application, use the following instructions for Android or iOS platform.

-To use the sdk you also need to get an API Key for your applications.

-Register your App in the [Movika Developer](https://developer.movika.com) and copy the resulting API key.
-Keys are generated separately for all platforms (iOS, Android and Web).

-_For iframe API Key not required_

 #### iOS SDK